elisvb/CCAM/README.md

 # Information

 Key differences with the SAM package are:
-- Catches can be censored
+- Total catches can be censored
 - F is separable (to accommodate the previous)
 - forecasting can include management procedures
 - functions for MSE